-Recently I developed a custom file adapter called FILE-Z adapter that I blogged on the BizTalk360 blog.
+Recently, I developed a custom file adapter called the FILE-Z adapter, which I blogged about on the BizTalk360 blog.
 This is an adapter created from the original idea of my dear friend Nino Crudele.
-It is a custom File adapter capable of reading empty files.
+It is a custom File adapter that can read empty files.

-You can see his original blog post here: BizTalk and zero byte file.
+You can see his original blog post: BizTalk and zero-byte file from Nino Crudele.
 And you can download the FILE-Z adapter here: FILE-Z adapter GitHub page.

-But while I was searching about this adapter, I found an interesting blog post from Yan (Pamela) Yang where she described a different scenario.
+But while I was searching for this adapter, I found an interesting blog post by Yan (Pamela) Yang describing a different scenario.
 Some systems can create empty files without locking them.
 Then, they grab the files again and write some data to them.
 However, this behavior may cause problems with the default BizTalk Server FILE adapter.
 For example, the adapter may grab the file AFTER the system creates the empty file, but BEFORE the system attempts to write to it, causing integration issues.
-Or, in other cases, we may not want to pick up that empty files.
+Or, in other cases, we may not want to pick up those empty files.

 You may also know that the native FILE adapter released with BizTalk grabs and deletes all zero-byte (empty) files without triggering any associated processes.
 Instead, it logs a warning or error saying that: